 Share your research with your family members and ask them these questions too.
 They may have an important nugget of information or an old piece of family history (newspaper clippings, diaries etc.) which may shine a light on your investigation.

-Using the information you already know, visit the following helpful links to dig deeper into the history of your family from County Wexford.
+Using the information you already know, visit the following helpful links to dig deeper into the history of your family’s Wexford Genealogy.
 Click on the title for each resource to visit the relevant website.
 [Please note that there is a cost attached to certain aspects of some of the above resources.
 Read each independent website carefully before requesting copies of any specific records.]

 This website contains lots of helpful genealogical links.
 It also allows you to search the records some of the earliest censuses conducted in Ireland; primarily the census of 1901 and 1911 but some records stretch back as far as 1851.
 Search by your ancestor’s name, street, age or gender here.
 You can even see images of the original handwritten census forms!